-(a) Signal words3
+(a) Signal words

 A signal word means a word used to indicate the relative level of severity of hazard and alert the reader to a potential hazard on the label.
 The signal words used in the GHS are "Danger" and "Warning".
-"Danger" is used for the more severe hazard categories (i.e. in the main for hazard categories 1 and 2), while "Warning" is used for the less severe.
-The tables in the individual Chapters for each hazard class detail the signal words that have been assigned to each of the hazard categories of the GHS.
+"Danger" is mostly used for the more severe hazard categories (i.e. in the main for hazard categories 1 and 2), while "Warning" is mostly used for the less severe.
+The tables in the individual chapters for each hazard class detail the signal words that have been assigned to each of the hazard categories of the GHS.

-(b) Hazard statements3
+(b) Hazard statements

-A hazard statement means a phrase assigned to a hazard class and category that describes the nature of the hazards of a hazardous product, including, where appropriate, the degree of hazard.
-The tables of label elements in the individual Chapters for each hazard class detail the hazard statements that have been assigned to each of the hazard categories of the GHS.
+- (i) A hazard statement means a phrase assigned to a hazard class and category that describes the nature of the hazards of a hazardous product, including, where appropriate, the degree of hazard.
+The tables of label elements in the individual chapters for each hazard class detail the hazard statements that have been assigned to each of the hazard categories of the GHS; - (ii) Hazard statements and a code uniquely identifying each one are listed in section 1 of Annex 3.
+The hazard statement code is intended to be used for reference purposes.
+It is not part of the hazard statement text and should not be used to replace it.

-(c) Precautionary statements and pictograms3
+(c) Precautionary statements and pictograms

-A precautionary statement means a phrase (and/or pictogram) that describes recommended measures that should be taken to minimise or prevent adverse effects resulting from exposure to a hazardous product, or improper storage or handling of a hazardous product.
+- (i) A precautionary statement means a phrase (and/or pictogram) that describes recommended measures that should be taken to minimise or prevent adverse effects resulting from exposure to a hazardous product, or improper storage or handling of a hazardous product.
 The GHS label should include appropriate precautionary information, the choice of which is with the labeller or the competent authority.
-Annex 3 contains examples of precautionary statements, which can be used, and also examples of precautionary pictograms, which can be used where allowed by the Competent Authority.
+Annex 3 contains examples of precautionary statements, which can be used, and also examples of precautionary pictograms, which can be used where allowed by the competent authority; - (ii) Precautionary statements and a code uniquely identifying each one are listed in section 2 of annex 3.
+The precautionary statement code is intended to be used for reference purposes.
+It is not part of the precautionary statement text and should not be used to replace it.